measure-sh/measure/docs/api/dashboard/README.md

 #### Usage Notes

 - App's UUID must be passed in the URI
-- All filters must be passed as query strings
+- Accepted query parameters
-- `versions` & `version_codes` MUST be present
-- All filters are optional.
-If any filter is not present, the server will compute results assuming a default value for that filter.
-- `from` &amp; `to` values must be ISO 8601 UTC strings in milliseconds precision.
-Example: `?from=2023-11-01T18:30:00.000Z&to=2023-11-08T18:30:00.000Z`
-- `from` &amp; `to` will default to a last 7 days time range.
-- `versions` can accept multiple version identifiers separated with comma.
+  - `from` - ISO8601 timestamp to include crashes after this time.
+  - `to` - ISO8601 timestamp to include crashes before this time.
+  - `versions` - List of comma separated version identifier strings to return only matching crashes.
-- `version_codes` can accept multiple version codes separated with comma.
+  - `version_codes` - List of comma separated version codes to return only matching crashes.
-- `bigraph` if `0` will compute a unidirectional graph.
+  - `bigraph` (_optional_) - Choose journey's directionality. `0` computes a unidirectional graph.
 Default is `1`.

 #### Authorization & Content Type